For more information about Master of Professional Accounting at University of Waikato, please visit the webpage using the button above.

 You'll be studying at Waikato Management School, a Triple Crown international business school accredited by EQUIS, AMBA and AACSB since 2005.
 This is a global benchmark of excellence in teaching and research, achieved by less than 1% of the world's business schools.

-Gain a master's degree from a university ranked in the world's top 150 for the subjects of Accounting, Finance, and Business & Management Studies, by the prestigious QS Subject Rankings.
+Gain a master's degree from a university ranked in the world's top 150 for Accounting and Finance, and in the top 250 for Business and Management Studies and Economics, in the prestigious QS World University Subject Rankings.

 Professional accounting internship or research project